-Cleaning and disinfecting shall be frequent (multiple times per day) with an emphasis on frequent contact with hard non-porous surfaces including, but not limited to, front desk check-in counters, bell desks, elevators and elevator buttons, door handles, public bathrooms, vending machines, ice machines, room keys and locks, ATMs, stair handrails, gym equipment, pool seating and surrounding areas, and all seating areas.
+Cleaning and disinfecting shall be frequent (multiple times per day) with an emphasis on frequent contact with hard non-porous surfaces including, but not limited to door handles, vending machines, ice machines, room keys and locks, ATMs, stair handrails, courtyard seating and surrounding areas.

-Pool operation will be monitored regularly for water condition and proper sanitizing and chemical balance.
-Seating shall allow at least six feet of separation between groups of guests.
+Hot tub operation will be monitored regularly for water condition and proper sanitizing and chemical balance.
 Outdoor seating areas and other areas where guests may congregate shall also have a six-foot separation standard.